MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v3.md

 **`goals`** - **Goal(s)**<br>
 `string`.
 Default value: `package`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-(Optional) In most cases, set this to package to compile your code and package it into a .war file.
+(Optional) Set to `package` to compile your code and package it into a .war file.
 If you leave this argument blank, the build will fail.
-See [Introduction to the Maven build lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html)
+See [Introduction to the Maven build lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html) for more information.
 <!-- :::editable-content-end::: -->
 <br>